yanirclsr/MarTech/UTM Tracking/README.txt

 UTM Capturing and Storing in Cookies
 ------------------------------------

-This Javascript code will capture website visitors' UTM paramters as they visit your website.
+This Javascript code automatically captures UTM paramters of your website visitors.
 It captures both first and last interactions and storing the data in the browser cookies for 365 days (see: cookieExpiryDays variable in the code).
-For source code see: utm-capture.js
+Source code: utm-capture.js
-To install on your website use: utm-capture.min.js
+Minified version: utm-capture.min.js

 First Touch Cookies:
 __ft_referrer